Hand Painted Christmas Tree Sign

 I picked up this unfinished wood slat tree from Hobby Lobby several weeks ago, but I just now got around to finishing it.
 Have I mentioned just how stressful moving cross country can be?
 And instead of spending the last two weeks unpacking, I’ve been finishing up projects.
-The life of a DIYer is not for the faint of heart.

 How to Make a Hand Painted Christmas Tree Sign

 - Bare wood Christmas tree (I got mine from Hobby Lobby but you could make one from unfinished craft wood slats)

 - Paint Brush

 - Chalk markers